 Security deposits during the first 3 years of self insurance in Section 15210 are based on prior 3 years of incurred liability of that employer in California.
 The deposit amount is adjusted after 3 full years of self insurance, so that the deposit for an existing self insured employer after three years is based on estimated future liability of claims as reported on the self insurer’s annual report.
 Estimated future liability cannot be used to determine the security deposit for new self insurers, since the new self insurer has no prior self insured claims and no Annual Report to base or calculate deposit upon.
 The new self insured employer may have few or many claims with varying amounts of estimated future liability, but the only information the Department knows for sure is the incurred prior losses before self insurance.
 At the end of years one and two, new claims would be immature ("green"), and have little basis to correctly estimate a proper security deposit.
 By the end of year three, the assumption is that the equivalent of one year adequately developed claims liability has been reported.
 The application process is financially sensitive to new employers with acceptable but poor financials and/or employers with parents that do no want to assume and guarantee their subsidiaries’ workers' compensation liabilities.
 The deposit rate can be adjusted under Section 15210.
 The Department proposes to retain this initial deposit system for new self insurers.
 Notwithstanding the above, an exception is proposed to this regulation to blend in past practices with the much more credit sensitive alternative deposit statute.

-(2) Any former private self insured that has a self insured certificate that no longer files an Annual Report because all claims are closed.
+(2) Any former private self insured that has a revoked self insured certificate that no longer files an Annual Report because all claims are closed.

 This exclusion is necessary because former self insurers are numerous and date back to 1917.
 As a result, many former self insurers have no remaining workers' compensation liabilities or those liabilities are currently fully secured under deposit posted that may be more or less than the current minimum deposits required.
 These employers no longer submit annual reports.
 Most have not had any claim liabilities for decades.
 Some employers have gone out of business or been liquidated over the years.
 Therefore, these past self insurers are proposed to be excluded from alternative composite deposit coverage.